AshBeast/bugbustertesting/README.md

     "test2": "npx playwright test tests/test2.spec.js --debug",
     "test3": "npx playwright test tests/test3.spec.js --debug",
 ```

---debug was added to all the test files. you can choose which test files to debug or not debug when you use the command `npm test` by changing this script.
+`--debug` was added to all the test files. you can choose which test files to debug or not debug when you use the command `npm test` by changing this script.

+You could also remove the parallel testing by adding `--workers=1` at the end script like you did with `--debug`.

 ## 💳 Credits